10up/composer-scan/README.md

                 outputs found vulnerabilities
   --no-fail     even if vulnerabilities are found, exit 0 (emergency option to
                 not fail CI pipelines)
-  --token TEXT  WPVulnDB api token or set as envrionment variable:
+  --token TEXT  WPVulnDB api token or set as environment variable:
                 WPVULNDB_API_TOKEN  [required]
   --help        Show this message and exit.
 ```

-The WPVulnDB API key can be specified on the command line in an envrionment variable `WPVULNDB_API_TOKEN`. `-f` can be used to specify the file to scan, if not used `composer.lock` in the currnet directory will be used
+The WPVulnDB API key can be specified on the command line in an envrionment variable `WPVULNDB_API_TOKEN`. `-f` can be used to specify the file to scan, if not used `composer.lock` in the current directory will be used

 ```:bash
 > export WPVULNDB_API_TOKEN="api_token"